-Section 2. § 1112.1 is hereby added to Chapter 1, Title 3, Guam Code Annotated, to read as follows:
+Section 2.
+A new § 1112.1 is hereby added to Chapter 1, Title 3, Guam Code Annotated to read as follows:

-§ 1112.1 Independent Candidate(s).
+§ 1112.1 Independent Candidate.

-For the purposes of Title 3, Guam Code Annotated, an independent candidate shall be a candidate for any of the offices to be filled who has elected not to run under the affiliation of a Recognized Political Party, pursuant to § 1112 of this Chapter.
-Notwithstanding any other provisions of the law, an independent candidate or any group of independent candidates are not subject to the provisions pursuant to § 1112 of this Chapter.
+For the purposes of Title 3, Guam Code Annotated, an independent candidate shall be a candidate for any of the partisan offices to be filled, who has elected not to run under the affiliation of a Recognized Political Party, pursuant to § 1112 of this Chapter.
+Notwithstanding any other provisions of the law, rule, or regulation to the contrary, an independent candidate or any group of independent candidates shall not be subject to the provisions pursuant to § 1112 of this Chapter.

-Section 3. § 1113 of Chapter 1, Title 3, Guam Code Annotated, is hereby amended to read as follows:
+Section 3. § 1113 of Chapter 1, Title 3, Guam Code Annotated is hereby amended to read as follows: